cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

    - Avoid SMTP open relay, which can be used to spread spam, and which might also represent a breach of the AWS Acceptable Use Policy.

-4. <font color=red> identify vulnerability/misconfigurations in the os of EC2 </font>
+4. <font color=OrangeRed> identify vulnerability/misconfigurations in the os of EC2 </font>
    - Define approach for securing the system, consider the level of access needed and take a least-privilege approach
    - Open only the ports needed for communication, harden OS and disable permissive configurations
    - Remove or disable unnecessary user accounts.